Serious Business Records: Travis Harrison

 As a drummer, Travis Harrison has performed with The Homosexuals, The Unsacred Hearts, Double Dong, Secret Dakota Ring, DraculaZombieUSA, TaxiTaxi, Benji Cossa and the Two Man Gentlemen Band as well as participating in the Boredoms' 77 BoaDrum event in 2007.

-As an engineer and producer working out of his own studio in NYC, Travis has worked with Professor Murder, Jaymay, Marnie Stern, Noah and the Whale, the Rosewood Thieves, the Red Romance and countless others.
+Since 2017, Harrison has been the producer for Guided by Voices, as well as their albums from 2017 onward being recorded at Serious Business Music.

 Andy Ross

-After starting Serious Business, Andy joined Capitol Records power poppers OK Go in 2005, touring for nearly 3 years to support their sophomore Oh No. Andy won a Grammy in 2006 for OK Go's "treadmill video" which to date has earned 43 million YouTube views.
-His solo project Secret Dakota Ring released its 2nd album on Serious Business this year.
-He's also a computer programmer and spearheads all Serious Business' web based projects.
+Within Serious Business, Andy Ross was a member of the bands Unsacred Hearts and DraculaZombieUSA, and is the front-man of Secret Dakota Ring.
+He also developed the entire backend of the Serious Business Records website.

+After moving to California in late 2004, Ross joined OK Go in February 2005.

 Press and gigs

 Serious Business artists have been featured in Time Out NY, Allmusic, and the Allmusic Blog.
-The Homosexuals have received accolades from Pitchfork Media, the Washington Post, and Spin magazine.
-The Two Man Gentlemen Band has been on the covers of countless local papers as well as Paste.com and Blender magazine.
 Allmusic writes this about Serious Business Music:

 You have to love a record label that isn't driven by profits, hipness, or some misguided attempt to capture and define a style.
 New York-based label Serious Business is a label of love — love for music of all kinds.

 Serious Business bands have played prolifically in and around the New York area, including 3 CMJ Showcases, the Knitting Factory, Pianos, the Highline Ballroom, and the Bowery Ballroom.
-The Homosexuals recently completed a nationwide tour in 2008, Looker tours the UK frequently, and the Two Man Gentlemen Band is in the midst of a continuous nationwide tour.